 If you're unable to work due to illness, self-quarantine, or pregnancy, you may be able to apply for Temporary Disability Insurance (TDI).
 It's against the law for an employer to retaliate against you for taking TDI, and your job may be protected under the Family Leave Act.
 Click here.

 If you are sick, need time to care for others, or are unable to work due to the public health emergency, you may eligible for New Jersey Earned Sick Leave, or emergency federal paid sick leave, paid by your employer.
 Click here.

 For information on loans, programs, or resources to support businesses impacted by COVID-19, visit the State of New Jersey's COVID-19 Business Information Hub.
 Click here.

 Resources for Freelancers, Contractors, and Gig Workers

-The CARES ACT extends unemployment benefits to freelancers, gig workers and independent contractors, who typically are not eligible.
+The American Rescue Plan extends unemployment benefits to freelancers, gig workers and independent contractors, who typically are not eligible.
 Click here.

 If you are in need of legal assistance or advice, there are many legal services available for free to low-income New Jerseyans on a range of issues including debt, domestic violence, eviction, applying for public benefits, immigration, and more.
 Click here.

 A new law prohibits employers from firing, demoting or otherwise punishing workers if they take time off because they have or are likely to have COVID-19.
 Click here.

 Business across New Jersey are looking to hire thousands of workers, including those who lost their jobs or have had hours reduced as a result of COVID-19.
 Click here.

 Child Care Resources